 Voters in the Islamic Republic of Iran head to the polls on Friday, June 18.
 Experts say the winner is all but pre-determined: Ebrahim Raisi, a favorite of Supreme Leader Ayatollah Ali Khamanei.
 But what will new leadership in Iran mean for the country’s politics?
 What will it mean for regional dynamics?
 And what implications will there be for negotiations over a nuclear deal with the United States and Europe?
-Join FP’s editor-in-chief Ravi Agrawal for a conversation with Iran experts Dina Esfandiary and Karim Sadjadpour on June 17 at 11 a.m.
+Listen to FP’s Editor-in-Chief Ravi Agrawal's conversation with Iran experts Dina Esfandiary and Karim Sadjadpour that happened on June 17 at 11 a.m.
 EDT to find out.

 May 20, 2021

 In this inaugural SitRep call, Jack Detsch and Robbie Gramer take an inside look at the Biden administration's plans to confront China globally, from Pentagon budget wars to what a superpower on the move means for the Middle East.
 They'll also answer audience questions and share some exclusive nuggets from their reporters' notebooks.